Mr-R19HT/MR-R19HT.github.io/_posts/2025-10-01-iOS-All-The-Things-Part-III.md

     }
 } else {
-    // This executes if not in an Objective-C environment
-    // Could be Android, or the process isn't properly instrumented console.log("Objective-C Runtime is not available!");
+    // This executes if not in an Objective-C environment console.log("Objective-C Runtime is not available!");
 }
 ```